 This post was updated September 10, 2019

 Here is how this post works.
 This post is a collection of LEGO building ideas, all in one place, but each one has its own separate blog post.
 See each project in more detail by clicking the links below.
+Most of the projects have building instructions.

 LEGO® Machines and STEM Learning: